 The revised law requires the judge to consider guilty pleas and criminal convictions of all members of your household when determining whether a child will be safe in your home.
 The adverse consequences of pleading guilty and possibly having to pay restitution will likely be clear to a lawyer who is aware of your family law status.

-Similarly, if a lawyer is arranging a plea deal in a criminal matter and is helping you file for bankruptcy, he will have a better understanding of what agreements you may or may not be able to fulfill, such as payment of restitution.
+Similarly, if a Pennsylvania bankruptcy lawyer is helping you file for bankruptcy and is also arranging a plea deal in a criminal matter for you, he will have a better understanding of what agreements you may or may not be able to fulfill, such as payment of restitution.
 At the end of personal bankruptcy proceedings under Chapter 7 or Chapter 13, most personal debts will be discharged.

 However, a certain number cannot be discharged unless you can demonstrate extraordinary circumstances that take precedence over public policy.
 Payment of criminal restitution is one of these automatically nondischargeable debts.
-An attorney who understands your financial and family situations will work harder to strike a deal with the prosecution that you are able to fulfill or take your case to trial.Retain a Trustworthy Bucks County Attorney
+An attorney who understands your financial and family situations will work harder to strike a deal with the prosecution that you are able to fulfill or take your case to trial.Retain a Trustworthy Pennsylvania Bankruptcy Attorney

 Since 1984, Mr. Kenney has been a respected member of the southeastern Pennsylvania legal community.
 He offers legal services to individuals and families primarily in the following areas: real estate, personal injury, divorce, bankruptcy, estate planning, and criminal law.
 The average person will likely encounter at least a few of these areas in his or her lifetime.